-Group interaction events Definition

-features

-Approaching (person A, person B) A and B is approaching to each other.

-Leaving (person A, person B) A is leaving B.

-Close (person A, person B) A and B are very close to each other
+Group interaction events features Definition Approaching (person A, person B) A and B is approaching to each other.
+Leaving (person A, person B) A is leaving B. Close (person A, person B) A and B are very close to each other.
+Standing conversation More than one people are standing and talking Walking assistance People are walking together.

-and talking.

-More than one people are standing

-People are walking together.